safedns/dnstress/README.md

 proc-worker: 1 | starting dnstress...
 ```

-To close dnstress, you need to enter `Ctrl+C`.
-After this, all collected statistics will be printed on the screen.
-For instance, this can be:
+After you stop `dnstress`, all collected statistics will be printed on the screen.
+For example, this can be:

 ```sh
    STRESS STATISTIC
     ├─ 127.0.0.2
     │    ├─── UDP
     │    │    ├── NETWORK